 Disposal & environment

 We’ve partnered with One Tree Planted to help with reforestation efforts for the Australian bushfires.
-Every month, we take count of how many packs sold and donate the equivalent in $USD.
-So if we sell 500 10-packs of pens this month, that’s 500 trees planted!
+Every month, we take count of how many orders and donate the equivalent in $USD.
+So if we have 500 orders, that’s 500 trees planted!

 FSC means Forest Stewardship Council.
 This is a governing body that ensures products that are manufactured with trees, are from responsibly sourced locations.
 Our factory only uses FSC certified trees.
 For more information on FSC, see their website.